Quick Summary

 Type of Cap: For the first two weeks post-surgery, opt for a large snapback or trucker’s cap.
 These caps are breathable and adjustable, which helps minimise irritation and won’t tightly press against the scalp.

 When to Wear: Avoid wearing a cap unless you are going outdoors and expect direct sunlight exposure.
+If you want to go for a walk after your hair transplant, we advise wearing a cap to protect your hair transplant.
 During the first two weeks, it’s crucial to protect your scalp from sunburn.
 After 2 weeks, you can opt to wear other types of caps (e.g. baseball cap).
 If you’re anticipating prolonged sun exposure, continue wearing a suitable cap for up to four weeks.

 Wearing a Beanie